HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 # Specifying interventions

-**Interventions** are a powerful feature in _flepiMoP_ to enable user to modify any of the parameters being specified in the model.
+**Interventions** are a powerful feature in _flepiMoP_ to enable users to modify any of the parameters being specified in the model.
 They can be used to mirror public health control interventions, like non-pharmaceutical interventions (NPIs), or can be used to modify any of the transmission model parameters or observation model parameters, enabling user-specified modifiers or inference-driven fitting.

 In the `interventions` section of the configuration file the user can specify several possible types of interventions which will then be implemented in the model.
-Each intervention modifying a parameter during one or multiple time periods and for one or multiple specified subpopulations.
+Each intervention modifies a parameter during one or multiple time periods and for one or multiple specified subpopulations.

-We currently support the following interventions types.
+We currently support the following intervention types.
 Each of these is described in detail below:

-* _SinglePeriodModifier:_ Modified a parameter during a single time period.
+* `"SinglePeriodModifier"` – Modifies a parameter during a single time period
-* _MultiPeriodModifier:_ Modifies a parameter by the same amount during a multiple time periods.
+* `"MultiPeriodModifier"` – Modifies a parameter by the same amount during a multiple time periods
-* _ModifierModifier:_ Modifies another intervention during a single time period.
+* `"ModifierModifier"` – Modifies another intervention during a single time period
-* _StackedModifier:_ Combines two or more interventions multiplicatively.
+* `"StackedModifier"` – Combines two or more interventions multiplicatively

-Within flepiMoP, interventions are run as "scenarios".
+Within _flepiMoP_, interventions are run as "scenarios".
 With scenarios, we can use the same configuration file to run multiple versions of the model where only the interventions applied differs.

-The interventions section contains two sections: `interventions:scenarios`, which lists the name of the intervention that will run in each separate scenario, and `interventions:settings`, where the details of each intervention are specified (e.g.,  the parameter it acts on, the time it is active, and the subpopulation it is applied in).
+The interventions section contains two sections: `interventions::scenarios`, which lists the name of the intervention that will run in each separate scenario, and `interventions::settings`, where the details of each intervention are specified (e.g.,  the parameter it acts on, the time it is active, and the subpopulation it is applied to).
 An example is outlined below

 ```
 interventions: